hpcleuven/VscDocumentation/source/antwerp/remote_visualization_uantwerp.rst

       or localhost if you will log on to the node running the VNC server.

 #.
 Once your tunnel is up-and-running, start your VNC client.
 The
    procedure depends on the precise client you are using.
-However in general, the client will ask for the VNC server.
+However, in general, the client will ask for the VNC server.
 That server is localhost:x where x is the number of your VNC server, 2 in the above example.
 It will then ask you for the password that you have assigned